 Detection of specific IgM in the absence of recent Q fever vaccination.

 3. Notification criteria and procedure

-- Laboratories on diagnosis (ideal reporting by routine mail).
+- Laboratories on microbiological confirmation (ideal reporting by routine mail).

 4. The disease